Battle of Krasnoi: Kutuzov delays the pursuit

 Despite the Russian eagerness to pursue the retreating French and launch an assault on Krasny, Kutuzov exercised caution, resulting in several hours of delay.
 (Note: The sources conflict as to when the Russians advanced on Krasny.
 Rhiehn claims Miloradovich was not allowed to pursue the Young Guard until around 12:00 p.m., and that not until 3:00 p.m. did his troops attack Friederichs in the town, Segur claims the Young Guard did not begin withdrawing until 2:00 p.m.)

 At 2:00 p.m., confident that the French were in full retreat and not preparing to resist, Kutuzov finally gave the green light to Tormasov to execute his westward enveloping movement.
 Because of the snow Tormasov was not able to move quickly.
 Trying to establish a defensive position across a wide valley and obstructing the bridge at Dobraya.
 However, by the time Tormasov reached his intended location, it was too late in the afternoon to encircle and crush Davout's corps.
 According to Dutch officer Van Dedem, a part of the Grande Armee was granted free passage to Orsha, leaving the entire army surprised by the Russians' unexpected complacency.

 Around 3:00 p.m., Golitsyn's troops launched a powerful assault on Krasny, and Friederichs' rearguard yielded to the intense pressure and withdrew from the town.
 By nightfall, Golitsyn's troops had seized control of the town and its environs.
 The enemy solidified its position at the hilltop and awaited for Ney, whom Napoleon was reluctantly forced to abandon to its fate.
 The Russian generals considered Ney as an easy prey.

 18 November: the decimation of Ney's III Corps

 Michel Ney, duc d'Elchingen, prince de La Moskowa, Maréchal de France (1769–1815).
 (Note: Ney was executed on 7 December 1815 for his support to Napoleon during the Hundred Days.)

-The rear guard retreat of Marshal Ney at Losvinka, depicted by Adolphe Yvon.
+Marshal Ney Supporting the Rear Guard During the Retreat from Moscow by Adolphe Yvon.